 In full parallel mode, the order of steps inside the

-codefresh.yml is not affecting the order of execution at all.
+codefresh.yml does not affect the order of execution at all.
 The Codefresh pipeline engine instead:

-- Evaluates all steps conditions at the same time
+- Evaluates all step-conditions at the same time

 - Executes those that have their requirements met